How to Label Sports Equipment: Best Materials and More

 Get custom-shaped sports team decals & stickers

 First, upload your logo or design, next, enter your sticker size.
 Then pick matte or glossy vinyl.
 Finally, choose the quantity you want, add to your cart and you’re done!
 The best part is that there’s no minimum.
-Order one sticker or thousands.
+Order one sticker or a thousand.

 One photo showing an Avery UltraDuty label on a water polo net is shown next to a photo with some indoor sports gear, including a paddle, sneakers, and a metal water bottle.
 The paddle is labeled with a durable removable Avery label and the water bottle is labeled with a waterproof label.